Accounts API

 }

 accountBalanceAfterTransaction carries the booked account balance immediately after a transaction settled, as an Amount object ({ amount, currency }).
-It is populated for settled transactions and omitted otherwise.
+It is populated when that booked balance is available and omitted otherwise — including for same-day transactions that have not yet been enriched.

 This field aligns with Berlin Group’s balanceAfterTransaction and is useful for reconstructing a running balance from a transaction list without a separate balance call.